 A country girl travels to Tokyo to further her education.
 Moving from a city where your middle school class only had a handful of people, to one of the most populated cities on earth is a bit of a shock, but thankfully she makes friends that help her get used to her new life.

 This manga was written by Misaki Takamatsu.
+X

-Info about the volumes
+Info about this volume

 What’s this series about?